Sunningdale Agreement: Council of Ireland

 Provisions for a Council of Ireland existed in the Government of Ireland Act 1920, but these had never been carried out in practice.
-Unionists resented the idea of any "interference" by the Republic of Ireland in their newly established region.
-In 1973, after agreement had been reached on the formation of an executive, agreement was sought to re-establish a Council of Ireland to stimulate co-operation with the Republic of Ireland.
+Unionists resented the idea of any "interference" by what was then Southern Ireland in the territory.
+In 1973, after agreement had been reached on the formation of an executive, agreement was sought to re-establish a Council of Ireland to stimulate co-operation with the now Republic of Ireland.
 Talks were held between 6 and 9 December in the Berkshire town of Sunningdale between the British Prime Minister Edward Heath, the Irish Taoiseach Liam Cosgrave and the three pro-agreement parties.

 The talks agreed on a two-part Council of Ireland: